 Pigment changes of the genital area

 It’s normal for the skin in the ano-genital area to be darker than the rest of the body and it can further darken with age.
-However, in some patients, the darker colour can become quite bothersome even in patients that has a fair skin colour otherwise.
+However, in some patients, the darker colour can become quite bothersome even in patients that have light skin colour otherwise.

 The causes can be due to a number of reasons, including the use of talcum powder, use of a razor, wax or cream for hair removal and hormonal changes.

 It’s important that any known exacerbating factors are minimised along with any trauma.